-Our home at 88 Lothian Road is in a former church, which we took over in 1978, having previously been based in Randolph Crescent.
-At first we had only one 100-seat screen (now cinema two), accessed via a back door on Chuckie Pend, off Morrison Street, but by 1985 the restoration work was complete, and cinema one, the bar and the front doors were opened.
-Cinema three was added in 1997.
+Our home at 88 Lothian Road is in a former church, which we took over in 1976 and commenced screenings at in 1978.
+At first we had only one 90-seat screen (now Cinema 2), accessed via a back door on Chuckie Pend, off Morrison Street, but by 1985 the restoration work was complete, and Cinema 1, the bar and the front doors were opened.
+Cinema 3 was added in 1997.

-Filmhouse has recently branched out into the world of video on demand, with a range of specially selected films available via the Filmhouse Player.
+Filmhouse has also branched out into the world of video on demand, with a range of specially selected films available via the Filmhouse Player.
 And, May 2013, it lauched Filmhouse Distribution, with releases to date including Alexey Balabanov's The Stoker and Victor Kossakovsky's ¡Vivan Las Antipodas!.
-Its newest release, the luminously beautiful documentary My Name Is Salt, will open in cinemas nationwide on 17 May.
+Its newest release, the luminously beautiful documentary My Name Is Salt, will open in cinemas nationwide on Fri 13 Mar.

-Since its inception Filmhouse has been the home of the Edinburgh International Film Festival and has been host to many fantastic screenings and events as part of the festival.
-The two organisations have always worked closely together, and this arrangement was formalised in 2009 with the formation of the Centre for the Moving Image (CMI), a registered charity which incorporates Filmhouse and EIFF.
+Since its inception, Filmhouse has been the home of the Edinburgh International Film Festival and has been host to many fantastic screenings and events as part of the festival.
+The two organisations have always worked closely together, and this arrangement was formalised in 2010 with the formation of the Centre for the Moving Image (CMI), a registered charity which incorporates Filmhouse and EIFF.
 From 4 Apr 2014, the CMI has also been very proud to operate the Belmont Filmhouse in Aberdeen.

-Filmhouse receives funding from Creative Scotland, City of Edinburgh Council and Europa Cinemas.
+Filmhouse receives funding from Creative Scotland, Europa Cinemas, City of Edinburgh Council and the British Film Institute.

 Filmhouse is a trading name of Centre for the Moving Image, a company limited by guarantee, registered in Scotland No. SC067087.